 important lesson of the entire semester!

-All kinds of other people are creating and freely sharing useful Java code!
+All kinds of other people are creating and freely sharing useful code that you

 And now you'll learn how to build on top of those contributions.

 So far our understanding of Kotlin objects has focused on

 And how to access useful

 String methods, like